 In emergency medicine, we rarely have control over the demands placed on us.
 We are responsible for whatever comes through the door.
 If we want to improve our performance, our best bet is to focus on the resources we have at our disposal.

 A lot has been written about managing stress in the moment.
 Control of your breathing, positive self talk, re-framing threats into challenges, using anchor words or scripts, and focusing on what you can control are a few of the techniques described.
 For a more indepth discussion, I would suggest reading Performing Under Pressure by Hendrie Weisinger or On Combat by Dave Grossman.
 For an emergency medicine perspective, the various posts by Mike Lauria on EMCrit have also been amazing.
+Update: I have a much more extensive write up on performance under pressure here.

 In moments of extreme pressure, your performance is not going to magically improve.
 Despite the prevalent myth of the ‘clutch performer’, you are unlikely to ‘rise to the occasion’.
 You are going to sink to the level of your training.
 Luckily, emergency medicine training is pretty damn good.
 However, emergency medicine is a broad subject, and the majority of my residency was spent learning topics like the differential diagnosis of abdominal pain, how to cast, and when to consider a head CT in trauma.
 Even when focused on resuscitation, education tended to be broad and theoretical, whereas I wanted specific and practical.
 When the shit hits the fan at 4am, I want to be sure that I know what to do, but more importantly, I want to be sure that I know how I am going to get it done.
 The tool that I use to ensure that this happens, and really the reason for First10EM’s existence, is mental practice.